-Dedication Plaques are the perfect way to show your gratitude to our military personnel.
-Have them feel appreciated for the service that they have done for every individual and for the love of our country with our dedication plaques.
+Dedication Plaques and Permenant Change of Station (PCS) plaques are the perfect way to show your gratitude to our military personnel.
+Make them feel appreciated and loved for the service that they have done for every individual in our country with our personalized dedication plaques!

-Words powerfully express your thoughts and appreciation for a person or organization.
-Express yourself freely.
-There are no concrete guidelines on how to write dedication on a military plaque.
-But as we have been writing and making military going away plaques for over 20 years, let us give you advice on what and how to write a dedication for a plaque.
+Feel free to say what you feel for them.
+Words are indeed powerful to express your warm appreciation for a person or organization.
+There are no concrete guidelines on how to write a dedication text on a military PCS plaque, but as we have been writing and making military going away plaques for over 20 years, let us give you advice on what and how to write a dedication for a plaque!

-2) Organization Name +It can be the name of the department, battalion, squadron or team.
+It can be the name of the department, battalion, troop, squadron or team.

-4) Quote +It can be the favorite phrase or motto of the recipient, or the department’s slogan.
+It can be the favorite phrase or motto of the recipient or the department’s slogan.

 Sample slogans of the military department: